EMPOWERING THE NEXT GENERATION: ACHIEVEMENTS FROM THE VIETNAMESE-FRENCH MASTER’S PROGRAMME

-Many students of the programme have had outstanding research achievements, among them can be mentioned: Prof. Dr. Phan Thành Nam, Mathematics Institute, LMU Munich (Germany), the first Vietnamese to receive prize from the European Mathematical Society in 2020; Assoc.Prof.
-Nguyễn Thanh Bình, VNUHCM-University of Science, who won the Golden Globe Award in 2021; Prof. Hồ Phạm Minh Nhật, Assistant Professor of Data Science, Machine Learning, and Statistics at the University of Texas, Austin; etc.
+Many students from the programme achieved outstanding research accomplishments, among them including: Prof. Phan Thành Nam, from the Mathematics Institute at LMU Munich (Germany), who became the first Vietnamese recipient of a prize from the European Mathematical Society in 2020; Assoc.
+Prof. Nguyễn Thanh Bình, from VNUHCM-University of Science, who received the Golden Globe Award in 2021; and Prof. Hồ Phạm Minh Nhật, Assistant Professor of Data Science, Machine Learning, and Statistics at the University of Texas, Austin.

-“To narrow the gap between Viet Nam and European countries in applied mathematics, a long-term and comprehensive strategy is required, necessitating close collaboration between the government, universities, businesses, and the research community,” suggested Prof. Dr. Phan Thành Nam.
+“To narrow the gap between Viet Nam and European countries in applied mathematics, a long-term and comprehensive strategy is required, necessitating close collaboration between the government, universities, businesses, and the research community,” suggested Prof. Phan Thành Nam.

-Assoc.Prof.
-Nguyễn Thanh Bình, a former student of the programme, has assisted nearly 30 students and graduate students in receiving doctoral scholarships at renowned universities and research institutes abroad.
-He expresses his desire for the government and related departments to increase their investment in basic scientific research.
+Assoc.
+Prof. Nguyễn Thanh Bình, a former student of the programme, assisted nearly 30 students and graduate students in securing doctoral scholarships at renowned universities and research institutes abroad.
+He expressed his desire for the government and related departments to increase their investment in basic scientific research.
 This will create more opportunities for young mathematicians to overcome the challenges of obtaining domestic scientific research funding due to the limited availability of research funds and high competition.

 Leave a Reply